-I have 38 years of experience in Western medicine and Chinese medicine in practice in university hospital and private clinic settings, in teaching Western medical doctor students and acupuncture and oriental medicine graduate students, in research about mechanisms of neurological diseases, epigenetics in oncology, and acupoints and dry needling.
+I have 38 years of experience in Western medicine and Chinese medicine in practice in university, hospital, and private clinic settings, in teaching Western medical doctor students and acupuncture and herbal medicine graduate students, in research about mechanisms of neurological diseases, epigenetics in oncology, and acupoints and dry needling.

-My mission is to treat diseases, prevent illnesses and promote wellness.
+My mission is to treat diseases, prevent illnesses and promote wellness._x000D_

-I have spent a lot of time to do research although our school is not research institution.
+I have spent a lot of time doing research although our school is not a research institution.
 For example, I published the article Dry Needling is One Type of Acupuncture on Medical Acupuncture, a peer-reviewed, Western medical doctor-acupuncturist predominant journal.
 And I won the debate against illegal dry needling practice.
 The article received the High Impact Article in 2016 and was recommended as a course of Continued Education Unit for the Western medical doctors.
-And the article was also widely cited as evidence fighting against the illegal dry needling practice by many acupuncture organizations.
+And the article was also widely cited as evidence fighting against the illegal dry needling practice by many acupuncture organizations._x000D_

 Selected Publications & Presentations